-DATE DESCRIPTION May 7 (29) MAILED BALLOT PRECINCTS (E.C. §§ 3005, 3010, 3017, 3018, 3020, 4000, 4103 et seq.)
-Approximate date to mail notices to voters in mailed ballot precincts, send official ballot and election material.
-Mail ballot precincts have less than 250 voters.
-Voted ballots must be received by the elections official no later than the close of the polls on election day or be postmarked on or before election day and received no later than three days after election day to be counted.
-May 7 (29) PRECINCTS, POLLING PLACES & ELECTION OFFICERS (E.C. §§ 12280 et seq., 12300 et seq.)
-Last day for Registrar of Voters to establish polling places and appoint election officers for this election.
+DATE DESCRIPTION VOTE BY MAIL BALLOTS (E.C. §§ 3000.5) May 9 (29) No later than this date, county elections officials shall begin mailing each registered voter a vote-by-mail ballot, a vote-by-mail packet that includes an envelope with instructions on the use and return of the vote-by-mail ballot, and other information including the locations and hours of each vote center in the county or polling place.
+May 9 (29) PRECINCTS, VOTE CENTERS & ELECTION OFFICERS (E.C. §§ 12280 et seq., 12300 et seq.)
+Last day for Registrar of Voters to establish vote centers and appoint election officers for this election.
 Immediately following appointment, the Registrar shall mail appointment notices to election officers.
-May 7 - VOTE-BY-MAIL BALLOT APPLICATION (E.C. §§ 3001, 3003) May 29 (29 - 7) Between these dates, any registered voter may apply to the county elections official for a Vote-By-Mail Ballot.
-May 7 - PUBLISH POLLING PLACES (E.C. § 12105) May 29 (29 - 7) The elections official shall, not less than one week before the election, publish the list of the polling places designated for each election precinct.
-VOTE-BY-MAIL PROCESSING PUBLIC NOTICE (E.C. § 15104) May 18 (18) The elections official shall notify vote-by-mail voter observers and the public at least 48 hours in advance of the dates, times, and places where vote-by-mail ballots will be processed and counted.
-May 20 - FILING PERIOD FOR SECOND PRE-ELECTION CAMPAIGN DISCLOSURE STATEMENT (G.C. §§ 84200.5, 84200.8) May 24 (16 - 12) Filing period for 2 nd pre-election campaign statement covers transactions through May 19.
+May 9 - PUBLISH CENTRAL COUNTING PLACE (E.C. § 12109) May 28 (29 - 10) The elections official shall, not less than 10 days before the election, publish the notice of central counting place.
+May 9 - PUBLISH VOTE CENTERS (E.C. § 12105) May 31 (29 - 7) The elections official shall, not less than one week before the election, publish the list of the Vote Centers designated for each election precinct.
+COMPUTER PROCESSING OF VOTE-BY-MAIL BALLOTS (E.C. § 15101(b)) May 16 Counties having the necessary computer capability may begin to process their Vote-by-Mail ballots 15 business days prior to the election.
+Processing may be completed to the point of placing the ballot information on computer tape, but under NO circumstance shall a vote count be made before the polls close at 8:00 p.m. on June 7, 2022.
+VOTE-BY-MAIL PROCESSING PUBLIC NOTICE (E.C. § 15104) May 16 The elections official shall notify vote-by-mail voter observers and the public at least 48 hours in advance of the dates, times, and places where vote-by-mail ballots will be processed and counted.
+May 22 - May 26 (16 - 12) FILING PERIOD FOR SECOND PRE-ELECTION CAMPAIGN DISCLOSURE STATEMENT (G.C. §§ 84200.5, 84200.8) Filing period for 2 nd pre-election campaign statement covers transactions through May 21.
 Statements must be sent by personal delivery or guaranteed overnight service.
-May 21 CLOSE OF REGISTRATION (E.C. §§ 2102, 2106) (15) The last day for any person to register to vote in the primary election.
-COLLECTION CENTERS PUBLIC NOTICE (E.C. § 15260) May 21 (15) In establishing a collection center, the elections official may designate a group of precincts which the center shall serve and this designation shall be available for public inspection no later than 15 days before the election.
-COMPUTER PROCESSING OF VOTE-BY-MAIL BALLOTS (E.C. § 15101) May 21 Counties having the necessary computer capability may begin to process their Vote- by-Mail ballots 10 business days prior to the election.
-Processing may be completed to the point of placing the ballot information on computer tape, but under NO circumstance shall a vote count be made before the polls close at 8:00 p.m. on June 5, 2018.
+May 23 CLOSE OF REGISTRATION (E.C. §§ 2102, 2106) (15) The last day for any person to register to vote in the primary election.
+May 23 (15) COLLECTION CENTERS PUBLIC NOTICE (E.C. § 15260) In establishing a collection center, the elections official may designate a group of precincts which the center shall serve and this designation shall be available for public inspection no later than 15 days before the election.